PlotCC/Minecraft-Discord-Bridge/README.md

 # Bridge Bot
-This is a somewhat advanced bridge bot, that combines the functionality of a minecraft<->discord bridge with some other utilities like automatic server restarts and whatnot.
+This is a somewhat advanced bridge bot that combines the functionality of a Minecraft <-> Discord bridge with some other utilities like automatic server restarts and whatnot.

 This opens a 3-window tmux session where one window is the debug output of the